-In addition, Figures 8 and 9 present a visual comparison of the results obtained by the downscaling technique and the historical data for the validation period.
-As expected, the temperature results show a better behavior compared to the precipitation forecasts, given its difficulty to predict in tropical areas.
+Figs. 8 and 9 compare the results of the downscaling technique and the historical observed? data for the validation period.
+As expected, the results for temperature show better accuracy?/behavior than precipitation, which is difficult to predict in tropical areas.

 Figure 8.
-Validation of the downscaling for precipitation in the station 301388800
+Validation of the downscaling technique for precipitation against historical data at Station 301388800

 Figure 9.
-Validation of the downscaling for temperature in the station 301388800
+Validation of the downscaling technique against historical data for temperature at Station 301388800

-Once the climate models were selected, the downscaling performance was evaluated by means of the root mean square error (RMSE) to estimate the correlation between the climate model data before and after the downscaling process with respect to the historical series of the climate stations, as shown in Table 6 and Figures 10 and 11.
-The correlation coefficient between the data is closer to the optimum value, which is zero, after the downscaling was carried out; this proves that the technique minimizes the error levels in the climate models in the study area.
+Once the climate models were selected, we evaluated the downscaling performance using the RMSE to estimate the correlation between the climate model data before and after downscaling and the historical data from the climate stations, as shown in Table 6 and Figs. 10 and 11.
+The correlation coefficient between the data was closer to the optimum value of zero after downscaling was conducted.
+This showed that the technique minimizes the error levels in the climate models in the study area.